wavebeem/wavebeem.com/src/blog/2023-11-25-custom-elements.md

 this.append(item);
 ```

-I decided to use the [dataset](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset) API to read `data-*` attributes rather than using `getAttribute`, mostly because I like the syntax, but also out of a slight fear about <q>what if the DOM spec adds a new property with the name of one of my properties?<q>.
+I decided to use the [dataset](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset) API to read `data-*` attributes rather than using `getAttribute`, mostly because I like the syntax, but also out of a slight fear about <q>what if the DOM spec adds a new property with the name of one of my properties?</q>.
 Can you tell I don't like inheritance?
 Here's the JS implementation:

 ```js
 import { split, getCombinations } from "../util.js";